fossyy/fossyy/README.md

 # Hello, world! 👋

-I'm [your name], a high school student who loves programming and is passionate about building software that makes a difference.
+I'm Bagas, a high school student who loves programming and is passionate about building software that makes a difference.
 I specialize in Python, Docker, PHP, and JavaScript, and I'm always looking for new challenges to improve my skills.

 ## Skills